justingoncalves34/Cybersecurity_Journey/Virtual_SOC_Environment.md

 ## Project Scope

-The scope of this project is centered around the establishment of a Virtual Security Operations Center (SOC) within a cloud environment, utilizing Microsoft Azure and Microsoft Sentinel.
-The primary aim was to provide a comprehensive overview of how to monitor, detect, and respond to cybersecurity threats effectively.

-Initially, I intended to deploy one Linux and one Windows server.
-Both servers were operational for a few days, but due to significantly higher activity observed on the Windows server, I decided to delete the Linux server and create a second Windows server.
-This adjustment allowed me to focus on monitoring real-world brute force attacks on both virtual machines.
+The scope of this project centers on establishing a Virtual Security Operations Center (SOC) within a cloud environment using Microsoft Azure and Microsoft Sentinel.
+The primary goal was to create a comprehensive system for monitoring, detecting, and responding to cybersecurity threats in real-time.
+Initially, I planned to deploy one Linux server alongside a Windows server; however, after observing significantly higher activity levels on the Windows server, I opted to delete the Linux server and create a second Windows server.
+This decision allowed me to concentrate my efforts on effectively monitoring real-world brute force attacks across both of the Windows virtual machines.

-I set up Microsoft Sentinel and Log Analytics to facilitate security monitoring, which involved creating multiple custom alert rules using Kusto Query Language (KQL) to detect potential threats and configuring data connectors through the content hub.
-The SOC was designed to actively monitor real-time attack attempts, particularly focusing on brute-force attacks directed at the deployed VMs.
+I implemented Microsoft Sentinel and Log Analytics for robust security monitoring, configuring multiple custom alert rules using Kusto Query Language (KQL) to identify potential threats.
+Additionally, I utilized the Content Hub to establish various data connectors that enhanced the SOC's capability to detect and respond to emerging threats.
+The SOC's design focused on actively monitoring real-time attack attempts, particularly brute-force attacks targeting the deployed VMs.

-Budget management was also crucial, as the project was conducted under the Azure Free Trial.
-I carefully monitored resource usage to avoid exceeding budget limits, utilizing the Cost Analysis dashboard to ensure the project remained within the confines of the available credits.
+Effective budget management was a crucial aspect of the project, as it was conducted under the Azure Free Trial.
+I monitored resource usage closely to prevent exceeding budget limits, employing the Cost Analysis dashboard to ensure the project remained within the confines of available credits.

-The project scope was primarily focused on logging and monitoring, ensuring that effective strategies were in place to detect and respond to cybersecurity threats while maximizing the use of the available resources.
+Overall, the project's scope was primarily dedicated to logging and monitoring, with an emphasis on developing strategies to detect and respond to cybersecurity threats while maximizing resource efficiency.

 ---